JARUS-QM/casex/docs/source/examples/example5_ballistic_descent.rst

     :lines: 35

 Note that `p` is a list with various values about the descent.
-Note also that the `BDM` has additional values available, relating to the intermediate computations as decribed in :cite:`lacourharbo2020a`.
-All available values are printed to the screen.
+Note also that `BDM` has additional values (attributes) available, relating to the intermediate computations as decribed in :cite:`lacourharbo2020a`.
+All available values are printed to the screen here.

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 37-41